Why is Rolls-Royce back on the rise?

 - Rolls-Royce has also deepened a partnership with Shell

-- Interested to trade Rolls-Royce shares but only want to put up a fraction of the cost?
-Contracts for Differences (CFDs) allow you to do that.
+- Interested to trade Rolls-Royce shares?
 Open an account to start trading today.

 Rolls-Royce stock price: What’s the latest?